How would your life be different if you read the Bible every day — or if you turned to it as often as you do your smartphone?

 - Find some other ideas on the Resources page of my website.

 What do I plan to do?
-Along with praying with the lectionary readings every day, I’m going to soak in Matthew’s gospel — which is the focus of this year’s Sunday mass readings.
-I’ll be sure to share some of my reflections along the way.
+Along with praying with the lectionary readings every day, I’m going to soak in Mark’s gospel — which is the focus of this year’s Sunday mass readings.
+What will you decide?

 If you need help getting started, this post will give you three “Ps” to help you build a Bible reading habit: